HelmchenLabSoftware/Cascade/README.md

 >Yes.
 We have tested the global models with the new GCaMP8 datasets (available via the [GCaMP8 paper](https://www.nature.com/articles/s41586-023-05828-9)).
 The standard pretrained models were in general good; the only caveat is that predictions were shifted in time - due to the fast rise time of GCaMP8, inferred spike rates occur earlier than true spike rates.
 We are currently (March 2024) in the process of making more in-depth analysis of spike inference with GCaMP8 data with systematic validation and benchmarking.

+#### Can I apply CASCADE to data recorded with interneurons?

+> Since April 2025, models based on interneuron ground truth have become available.
+These models are named, for example, `Interneurons_GC8+_30Hz_smoothing50ms_high_noise`.
+The ground truth dataset for these interneurons consists of 17 putative fast-spiking interneurons, recorded primarily with various GCaMP8 variants, from [Zhang et al. (2023)](https://www.nature.com/articles/s41586-023-05828-9).
+The models themselves are described in Figure 6 of our preprint [Rupprecht et al. (2025)](https://www.biorxiv.org/content/10.1101/2025.03.03.641129).
+>
+> It is important to keep in mind that these models trained for application to interneurons are not yet as reliable and well-tested as the models for excitatory neurons.
+First, the ground truth dataset is still relatively small (17 neurons).
+Second, as with all ground truth data, the recordings were obtained under light anesthesia.
+It is likely that the activity patterns of interneurons differ more between awake vs. anesthetized states than those of excitatory neurons.
+Therefore, please keep these caveats in mind when interpreting the output of spike inference for interneuron data.
+And if you want to discuss, don't hesitate to reach out or open an issue on GitHub.
+>
+> It was also noticed (kudos to [Hal Rockwell](https://github.com/hal-rock)) that the computed noise levels my differ slightly between interneurons and excitatory neurons at otherwise similar recording conditions.
+This may be because the fluorescence levels, which change with spike rate for fast-spiking interneurons, might result in systematically lower noise levels compared to excitatory neurons, which exhibit sharp fluorescence transients from single spikes or bursts.
+It's not crucial, but if you are interested in noise level comparisons, keep it in mind.
+>
+> Finally, if you need any further pretrained interneuron models that are not uploaded yet, just let us know via GitHub issues or [e-Mail](mailto:p.t.r.rupprecht+cascade@gmail.com)!

 #### Why is the output of the algorithm a probability, why not discrete spikes?